 Many canvas paintings exhibited insufficient tension.
 In some cases this could be remedied by simple keying out of the stretcher or by replacing missing nails.
-In some places however, the textile fabrics had ripped - especially at the painting is once again sufficiently stable for transport and storage.
+In some places however, the textile fabrics had ripped - especially at the

 The strongly warped panel was mounted in the frame with nails, a stiff attachment that was replaced with flexible fixing plates.